You are here

 - Toxic Release Inventory (TRI) - TRI tracks the management of over 650 toxic chemicals that may pose a threat to human health and the environment.
 Facilities that manufacture, process or otherwise use these chemicals in amounts above established levels must submit annual TRI reports on each chemical.
 More than 20,000 U.S. industrial facilities annually report to the EPA the quantities of TRI chemicals released to the environment or managed through recycling, energy recovery, and treatment.
 While facilities must report chemical releases over a certain threshold, calculation methods are not prescriptive and there is a wide variation in accuracy of emissions reported under TRI.
 The Air Pollutant Report includes pollutants reported to TRI as either "stack or point air emissions" or "fugitive or non-point air emissions".

-- Clean Air Markets - Clean Air Markets Programs are regulatory programs that improve air quality and public health, by reducing air pollution from large stationary sources such as power plants.
+- Clean Air Markets – EPA's Clean Air Markets Division (CAMD) runs regulatory programs that reduce air pollution from power plants to address several environmental problems, including acid rain, ozone and particle pollution, and interstate transport of air pollution.
+CAMD programs include the Acid Rain Program (ARP), the Cross-State Air Pollution Rule (CSAPR), and the CSAPR Update.
 These programs lower outdoor concentrations of fine particles, ozone, sulfur dioxide (SO2), nitrogen oxides (NOx), mercury, and other significant air pollutants.
-As emission reduction programs implemented by the EPA, Clean Air Markets programs have strict monitoring and reporting requirements.
+As emission reduction programs implemented by the EPA, CAMD programs have strict monitoring and reporting requirements.
 The majority of reported emissions are from hourly sampling performed by Continuous Emission Monitoring Systems (CEMS) and are generally considered the highest quality air emissions data.
-Emissions are reported to EPA in the Emissions Collection and Monitoring Plan System (ECMPS).
-The Air Pollutant Report includes emission data from over 1,300 facilities covered under the Acid Rain Program and Clean Air Interstate Rule.
+Emissions for CAMD programs are reported to EPA through the Emissions Collection and Monitoring Plan System (ECMPS) and the data can be viewed and downloaded in Air Markets Program Data (AMPD).
+The 2016 Program Progress report currently summarizes annual progress through 2016 under the Acid Rain Program (ARP) and the Cross-State Air Pollution Rule (CSAPR).
+Historical reports of EPA's Clean Air Market Programs are also available.

 Each of the above programs performs a distinct function, is run independently, and maintains its own data records.
 As a result of differences in facility records, certain assumptions must be made in creating the Air Pollutant Report.
 To reconcile differences in facility records between programs, the EPA uses the Facility Registry Service to create a master record for all EPA facility sites.
 The Air Pollutant Report relies on the linkages identified in the Facility Registry Service to consolidate the different programmatic data into one report.